-Why read this? : We show how testing e-Commerce websites makes sure everything works.
-Learn simple user testing principles, and what’s needed to specify and run e-Commerce website testing.
+Why read this? : We explore the ins and outs of testing e-Commerce websites.
+Learn key user testing principles and how to specify and run e-Commerce website tests.
 Read this to learn 52 different tests you can run to improve your online store.

 Nobody expects things to go wrong on an e-Commerce site.
 But if it does, you lose trust.
 Lose trust and you lose customers.

 Testing improves your e-Commerce website

 Think about what it takes for just one customer to buy one thing.
 They have to find the site.
 Search the site.
 Find the product.
 Decide to buy.
 Enter their details.
 Wait for delivery.
 Contact the seller if there’s a problem.